-With portion sizes growing and obesity a global concern, fast food chains are under pressure to drop calories in their menu items.
+With the rising concerns about portion sizes and the global issue of obesity, fast food chains are facing increasing pressure to reduce the calorie content of their menu offerings.

-In the UK, fast food chains (alongside cafés and restaurants) have been urged to lower the caloric content of their foods by at least 20% by 2024, in an effort to tackle the ongoing obesity crisis.
+In the United Kingdom, fast food chains, along with cafes and restaurants, have received calls to lower the calorie content of their food items by at least 20% by 2024 as part of a collective effort to tackle the ongoing obesity crisis.

 Long-standing consumer perceptions are tough to change, even with major fast food chains lowering the caloric content of their menu items.